 Example: "In the event of a new partner joining the business, the profit-sharing percentages will be adjusted proportionately, subject to a new agreement among the partners."

 The termination clause spells out what happens if things don't work out.
 It states when the agreement can end, like if the business closes down, everyone agrees to stop, or if someone breaks the rules.
-This clause helps protect everyone involved and gives a clear way to exit the agreement if needed.

 Example: "This agreement may be terminated by mutual consent of all parties or upon the dissolution of the business."